dvreeze/yaidom/docs/someXmlGotchas.rst

 If there is no clear robust and easy way out of this excessive DTD traffic situation, then maybe there is a fundamental underlying problem?

+To me, it does not feel right that "during" schema/DTD validation the complete schema/DTD set is looked up and resolved.
 Compare this to (relational) databases.
 Just imagine that during constraint checking ("schema validation") the constraints themselves had to be looked up (on the internet) and assembled.
-That sounds pretty unreasonable, but it is nevertheless to some extent a fair analogy.
+For databases, that sounds absurd, but it is nevertheless to some extent a good analogy.
 In all fairness, and in defense of XML, the design goals differ vastly between database and XML, of course.

-In the case of XML, validation against a schema or DTD, and lookup/resolution of the complete schema/DTD set, are indeed intertwined.
-Add hardly supported XML standards such as XLink and XPointer to the mix, and entity resolution gets even more hairy.
+Now add hardly supported XML standards such as XLink and XPointer to the mix, and entity resolution gets even more hairy.

 The excessive DTD traffic problem is most pressing when using XML parsers for parsing HTML.

-Yaidom recommends the use of a TagSoup SAXParserFactory when dealing with HTML, and turning them into yaidom Documents.
-For parsing normal XML, yaidom recommends considering suppression of DTD lookup
+Yaidom limits itself to the following recommendations w.r.t. entity resolution:

+* When parsing HTML, yaidom recommends the use of the TagSoup SAXParserFactory, which not only successfully parses the worst of HTML documents, but also does not bombard the W3C servers
-(using an EntityResolver) altogether, weighing that against the risk of some loss of information (entities, default attribute values, etc.).
+* When parsing normal (well-formed) XML, consider using a dummy EntityResolver that does not resolve any entities (see scaladoc documentation), risking some loss of information (entities, default attribute values, etc.)

 .. _`W3C's Excessive DTD Traffic`: http://www.w3.org/blog/systeam/2008/02/08/w3c_s_excessive_dtd_traffic/